 PSCs are known to appear in two major compositions: below the ice frost point, ice particles will form (Type II PSCs).
 Type I PSCs form some K above the ice frost point and are believed to be condensates of HNO3 and water.
 While the formation of Type II PSCs seems reasonably well understood, a considerable amount of uncertainty exists concerning the formation, as well as the composition, of Type I PSCs.
-Type I PSCs exist as solid condensates of HNO3 and water (Type Ia), as well as in the form of supercooled ternary solutions of HNO3, H2O and H2SO4 (Type Ib), formed by cooling of the background aerosol [Carslaw et al., 1994; Tabazadeh et al., 1994].
-Type Ia PSCs have first been suggested to be composed of nitric acid trihydrate NAT, HNO3 · 3H2O [Hanson and Mauersberger, 1988].
+Type I PSCs exist as solid condensates of HNO3 and water (Type Ia) as well as in the form of supersaturated ternary solutions of HNO3, H2O and H2SO4 (STS, Type Ib) formed by cooling of the background aerosol [Carslaw et al., 1994; Tabazadeh et al., 1994].
+Type Ia PSCs have first been suggested to be composed of nitric acid trihydrate NAT [Hanson and Mauersberger, 1988].
 However, the formation of NAT particles still poses many unanswered questions.
 Different possibilities for the composition of PSC Type Ia have been proposed by some authors.
 For example, Worsnop et al. [1993] proposed nitric acid dihydrate (NAD, HNO3 · 2H2O) as a possible composite for Type Ia PSCs.

-All PSC composites - ice, STS and NAT or NAD - not only form at different temperatures, but also support different reaction rates of chlorine activation and denoxification reactions.
+All PSC composites - ice, STS and NAT/NAD - not only form at different temperatures, but also support different reaction rates for reactions (1a-1e).
 Therefore, the composition of the PSCs will not only determine the temperature below which chlorine activation occurs, but also the lifetime of the chlorine reservoir species in the presence of the PSCs.
 Thus, to know the composition and formation mechanism of PSC particles is a prerequisite to model ozone depletion accurately and to predict possible future ozone depletion.
-This is especially true for the Arctic winter, where temperatures are rarely below the ice frost point, and even temperatures below the NAT threshold occur infrequently and for shorter periods of time than in the Antarctic winter [WMO, 1999; Pawson and Naujokat, 1999].
+This is especially true for the Arctic winter, where temperatures are rarely below the ice frost point, and even temperatures below the NAT threshold occur infrequently and seldom for long periods of time.

 Considering the importance of PSC composition for the determination of ozone depletion, very few direct measurements of this composition exist.
-The bulk of PSC measurements consist of measuring optical properties - i.e., particle backscatter wavelength dependence and depolarisation.
+The bulk of PSC measurements consist of measuring optical properties - e.g., particle backscatter ratio and depolarization.
 The first ever direct measurement of PSC composition occurred as late as 1998, with a balloon borne mass spectrometer [Schreiner et al., 1999].
 This instrument is to date the only instrument able to measure directly the composition of PSCs.
 It has flown successfully several times since 1998, most prominently during the SOLVE/THESEO2000 campaign [Voigt et al., 2000a,b].

-We present an indirect method to determine the composition of Type I PSCs from a combination of gas-phase HNO3 mixing ratios measured by the Airborne Submillimeter Radiometer (ASUR), temperature measurements obtained by the Airborne Raman Ozone, Temperature and Aerosol Lidar (AROTEL) (McGee et al., manuscript in preparation), and PSC backscatter wavelength dependence and depolarisation measured by the UV Differential Absorption Lidar (DIAL) to identify the PSC boundaries [Browell et al., 1983; 1998].
+We present an indirect method to determine the composition of Type I PSCs from a combination of optical PSC properties measured by the UV Differential Absorption Lidar (DIAL) [Browell et al., 1983; 1998], gas-phase HNO3 mixing ratios measured by the Airborne Submillimeter Radiometer (ASUR), and temperature measurements obtained by the Airborne Raman Ozone, Temperature and Aerosol Lidar (AROTEL) [McGee et al., 2001].
 A first approach to determine the PSC composition from the gas-phase amount of HNO3 was presented already in 1990 [Schreiner and Arnold, 1990], using one HNO3 profile measured by a rocket-borne instrument.
 Recently, Santee et al. [2001] used a combination of satellite measurements - POAM particle scatter and MLS HNO3 profiles - to study PSC types and PSC formation during Arctic winter 1995/96.
 While satellite measurements have the advantage of greater coverage, the ASUR and DIAL measurements have been obtained with a very good horizontal resolution, which makes it possible to study the structure of individual PSCs.